 At night, the stars illuminate assorted entertainment opportunities including jazz clubs, piano bars, drag shows and saloons.
 Theatrical stagings at area playhouses feature Broadway-quality performances.

-The island is accessible via Key West International Airport, which is serviced by American/American Eagle, Delta/Express Jet, United/Silver Air, JetBlue/Silver Air, US Airways and others.
+The island is accessible via Key West International Airport, which is serviced by American/American Eagle, Delta/Express Jet, United and Silver Airways.

 Key West also can be reached by flying into Miami International Airport and driving from the mainland down the Overseas Highway — designated an All-American Road under the National Scenic Byways program — or by ferry from points on Florida’s west coast.